-Compared to the sclerotic movements of the EU's interinstitutional processes cities are fast and agile actors capable of rapid action and transformation.
-Currently the significant amount of funds on the table are not moving quickly because of the limited administrative capacity to assess and enact proposals at European level.
-Commissioner Ferreira is well aware of the needs of local communities, and the opportunities and challenges that cities could have with ready access but is unable to act without agreement from member states.
+Compared to the stiff and slow movements of the EU's interinsti-tutional processes, cities are fast and agile players who are capable of rapid action and transformation.
+Currently, the significant amount of funds on the table is not moving quickly due to the limited administrative capacity to assess and enact proposals at European level.
+Commissioner Ferreira is well aware of the needs of local communities, and the opportunities and challenges that cities could have with ready access, but is unable to act without agreement from member states.

 Energy Cities has focused on getting these funds moving by arguing for increased support for cities to develop the capacity to set up projects.
-In essence, an expansion of the EU City Facility in the shorter term to develop a pipeline of projects at local level to ensure a dependable absorption of funding.
-This is a more productive approach than trying to influence the governance of national strategies as there is little motivation for member state governments to share power, influence and reputation when it comes to stimulus spending.
+In essence, an expansion of the EU City Facility in the shorter term to develop a pipeline of projects at a local level to ensure a dependable absorption of funding.
+This is a more productive approach than trying to influence the governance of national strategies, as there is little motivation for member state governments to share power, influence and reputation when it comes to stimulus spending.

-SHORT TERM
+SHORT-TERM

 In all the instruments of the Recovery Fund, the Commission manages a TSI (Technical Support Instrument), the implementing regulations for which have just been published in the Official Journal.
-States can request financial support for expertise to the tune of almost 900 million euros for the period 2021-2027.
-There is an opportunity for cities to tap into this envelope with the collaboration of Member States.
+States can request financial support for expertise to the tune of almost 900 million euros for 2021-2027.
+There is an opportunity for cities to tap into this funding with the collaboration of Member States.
 It is the Member States who make the request to DG REFORM and it is important to include the following arguments:

-- 1) scalability / replicability of the local pilot project for other local authorities in the country - 2) support by their national ministry that their local pilot project is key and can be beneficial also for other local authorities in the country
+- 1) Scalability / replicability of the local pilot project -for other local authorities in the country - 2) Support by their national ministry that their local pilot project is key and can also be beneficial for other local authorities in the country.

-We must therefore ensure that the Member States do it: it is direct aid for municipal administrations, to formulate strategies, seek projects and build capacity.
+We must therefore ensure that the Member States take action, as it provides direct aid for municipal administrations to formulate strategies, seek projects and build capacities.